aseprite/api/api/app.md

 undo/redo action (which can be seen in the *Edit > Undo History* window).

-The given function is called inside the transaction, if the function fails, the whole transaction is undone (i.e. all the steps executed so far will be reversed).
-If the function successes, the transaction is committed and then all actions will be grouped in just one undo/redo operation.
+The given function is called inside the transaction.
+If the function fails, the whole transaction is undone (i.e. all the steps executed so far will be reversed).
+If the function succeeds, the transaction is committed and then all actions will be grouped in just one undo/redo operation.